 The code is currently under development and is not guaranteed to be stable or bug-free.
 In fact, if you find a bug or have an idea for improvement please email Mats Selen at email@example.com.
 Please do not contact IOLab Tech Support about IOLabWeb since they are not familiar with it.

 You need to use version 89 or higher of either the Chrome or Edge web browser.
-Make sure cookies are enabled since these are used to store your calibration constants.
-The code is updated frequently so always do a "hard reload" to avoid problems due to browser caching of old code.
+Make sure cookies are enabled since these are used to store your options and calibration constants.
+The code is updated frequently so always do a "hard reload" to avoid problems due to browser caching of old code and images.

 To launch IOLabWeb go to www.iolab.science/iolabweb (or click on the image below) and start exploring.
 Note that hovering over a control element will show its function.